nodejs/node/doc/api/crypto.md

 thrown if any of the input arguments specify invalid values or types.

 If `digest` is `null`, `'sha1'` will be used.
-This behavior is deprecated, please specify a `digest` explicitely.
+This behavior is deprecated, please specify a `digest` explicitly.

 The `iterations` argument must be a number set as high as possible.
 The higher the number of iterations, the more secure the derived key will be,